 NOTE: All students must receive education in financial literacy during grades 9-12.
-For the classes of 2019-2021, this will be incorporated into the required Government course.
-Beginning with the class of 2022, either the Money Management or Financial Foundations course will be required for graduation.
+For the classes of 2019-2021 this will be incorporated into the required Government course.
+Beginning with the class of 2022, the Money Management course will be required for graduation, pending board approval.

 1 Math credits must include Algebra II or equivalent of Algebra II.

-2 Science credits must include 1 unit physical science, 1 unit life science, and 1 unit of advanced science: Chemistry, Physics or other physical science, Advanced Biology, or other life science.

-3 Social Studies credits must include 1.0 unit of American History, 1.0 unit of American Government and 1.0 unit of Global Studies.

-4 Participation in interscholastic sports, band or cheerleading for two full seasons is required in order to receive a physical education waiver.
+2 Science credits must include 1 unit physical science, 1 unit life science, and 1 unit of advanced science: Chemistry, Physics, or other physical science, Advanced Biology, or other life science.
+3 Social Studies credits must include 1.0 unit of American History, 1.0 unit of American Government, and 1.0 unit of Global Studies.
+4 Participation in interscholastic sports, band, or cheerleading for two full seasons is required in order to receive a physical education waiver.
 Students must complete two physical education waiver forms and return to the Student Services Office before the waiver will be added to the student's transcript.
 5 Students who complete/pass one full year of a career tech program will receive a fine art waiver.
 This waiver will not award a fine art credit but will waive the requirement of a fine art credit.
 Students wishing to pursue an Academic Honors Diploma will still need to earn a full fine art credit even if the waiver is earned.
 6 Electives must include one or a combination of foreign language, fine arts, business, career tech, technology, or English language arts, mathematics, science, or social study courses not otherwise required.

-Honors Diploma Class 2020
+Honors Diploma Classes 2018-2020

-The Canton Local School District shall award the Diploma with Honors to any student who has met the requirements in either of the two pathways listed below:
+The Canton Local School District shall award the Diploma with Honors to any student who has: